+What Should We Call Social Media OK, I am apparently very late to the party, but this was a revelation and I can’t just not share.
+I apologize in advance if I’m posting something old.
+So you know this really stupid thing that happens with links?
+It’s actually the worst thing in the world.
+WELL, to fix the problem, all you have to do is copy & paste the link here.
+Once you press debug, try the link again and all your problems should be solved!
+BRB, crying from happiness.
 The Curation Economy and The 3C’s of Information Commerce Brian Solis inShare1 Several years ago I had the privilege of working with Steve Rosenbaum, author of Curation Nation.
 Back then Steve was already vested in the future of online curation and his grande conquête was playing out with Magnify.net, a realtime video curation network.
 At the time, he was also a staple at some of the tech industry’s most renown conferences sharing his vision for social, video, and curated content.
+As Steve was completing his new book, he asked if I would write the foreword.
+At the time I was finalizing the new version of Engage!
 I share this digital foreword with you here… The Curation Economy and The 3C’s of Information Commerce I always appreciate when a very complex and important subject is simplified to ease understanding.
 Forrester Research tracked how people adopt and use social technologies through its Technographics research.
 Creating original content, consistently over time, is daunting.
-As we weave our social graph, we inherently earn built-in audiences, namely the people we know, for the thoughts, experiences, and information we share.
 The Rise of Short-form Content Creators Let me explain.